-&lt;sup>1We present here slightly more general Theorem statements than those found in the original papers [Zin03, HKKA06].
+&lt;sup>1We present here slightly more general theorem statements than those found in the original papers [Zin03, HKKA06].
 We do not require differentiability, and instead of bounding the gradient and the Hessian we bound the Lipschitz constant and the parameter of strong convexity.
-The bound in Theorem 3 is also a bit tighter.
+The bound in Theorem 3 is also a bit tighter than that originally established by Zinkevich.